 Canal boats and wood or diesel burning for heating

 Inland waterway corridors provide a cleaner, greener space for walking, cycling and recreational activities.
 Trees and vegetation along the waterways help clean the air and regulate the environment for people and wildlife to flourish.
 While boats are by no means a major contributor to urban air pollution concentrations they can have a localised impact on air quality.
 Those most at risk from boat engine fumes are boaters themselves.
+Under the amendments made to the Clean Air Act 1993, domestic burning from vessels is now covered under the regulations and wood burning must be in compliance with the regulations highlighted above.
 Using cleaner sources of energy, will benefit boaters’ health and contribute to cleaner air for everyone.
 Please download our informative flyer (PDF) for more information.

 Report smoke or other burning related nuisances